forfudan/MojoMiji/src/miji/apply/work.md

                 writer.write("]")
 ```

-Let's updated our test file and see if it works:
+Let's update our test file and see if it works:

 ```mojo
 # tests/test.mojo